|Nutritional Guidelines (per serving)|

-Count on between one-fourth and one-third of a pound per person, depending on their appetite.
+Count on between one-quarter and one-third of a pound per person, depending on their appetite.
 You need a dipping sauce for this; aioli, a garlicky sauce that goes well with fried fish, works best here.
 Other mayonnaise-based sauces like tartar sauce are also good.

 - 1 pound tiny whole fish (such as blue anchovies, no bigger than 2 inches long)

 - 1 cup all-purpose flour